rackerlabs/docs-developer-blog/_posts/2020-07-02-mlops-foundations-powered-by-rackspace-technologys-model-factory.md

 ---

-It is becoming more and more important for businesses to use Machine Learning (ML) models to take advantage of data’s predictive power, yet 60% of ML models never make it to production.
-Many of these models fail to deliver the intended results because of inadequate considerations of the shift in people, processes, and platforms needed to effectively operate in a responsive, agile technology environment.
-Rackspace’s new Machine Learning Operations Foundations offering (MLOps), powered by Rackspace Technology Model Factory Framework, can help you innovate your data landscape, even if you lack some of the technical expertise to efficiently move Machine Learning models into production.
+It is becoming more and more important for businesses to use Machine Learning (ML) models to take advantage of data’s predictive power.
+However, 60% of ML models never make it to production.
+These models often fail to deliver the intended results because of inadequate considerations of the shift in people, processes, and platforms needed to effectively operate in a responsive, agile technology environment.
+Rackspace’s new Machine Learning Operations Foundations offering (MLOps), powered by Rackspace Technology Model Factory Framework, can help you innovate your data landscape, even if you don't have all the technical expertise to efficiently move Machine Learning models into production.

 <!-- more -->

-The Rackspace Technology Model Factory Framework is built using open source tools that enables rapid development, training, scoring, and deployment of models.
+The Rackspace Technology Model Factory Framework is built with open source tools that enables rapid development, training, scoring, and deployment of models.
 The MLOps Solution can be tailored to specific workflows and business needs through customization around the Model Factory Framework.
 Rackspace leverages the innovative capabilities of the cloud to help customers build new revenue streams, increase efficiency, and deliver incredible experiences.